-We were taking a trip down the memory lane of comedy when we unearthed this hilarious segment from the Emmy winning The Chris Rock Show — one of the most criminally underrated TV shows of all time — which ran on HBO from 1997 to 2000.
-As far as we’re concerned this segment is easily one of the best of The Chris Rock Show.
+We were taking a trip down the memory lane of comedy when we unearthed this hilarious segment from the Emmy-winning The Chris Rock Show — one of the most criminally underrated TV shows of all time — which ran on HBO from 1997 to 2000.
+And as far as we’re concerned. this segment is easily one of the best.

 In the video, a fresh-faced Rock (who is currently starring in Fargo on FX) heads to the 2000 Republican National Convention in Philadelphia where the stand-up comedy legend and former Saturday Night Live star asks typical conservatives, moderately famous black Republicans, and black people from Philly what they think of the Republican Party’s heir apparent, George W. Bush.
 It’s a pretty hysterical compilation of answers.

 With the benefit hindsight, the Bush-inspired Republican optimism is fascinating — as are the responses from the African-American Philly natives when questioned by Rock on the notion of a black President.
 “Not in my time” one interviewee laments, unaware that he was a mere eight years away from seeing it happen.

 In retrospect, The Chris Rock Show really was a marvel of comedy.
 With writers like Wanda Sykes and Louis C.K., as well as Rock himself, it’s not surprising that this TV series was so good.
 But somehow it doesn’t get the same due as Dave Chappelle’s groundbreaking show on Comedy Central.
 Even the controversial Oscars host’s later sitcom, Everybody Hates Chris, never got the due it deserved, aside from a couple of critics giving it some love.